-3.4.1 Curves
+4.3.1 Curves

 Simple lines and complex curves are represented by the curve element introduced in the layout extension.
-A curve has a listOfCurveSegments which can hold an arbitrary number of line segments and cubic bezier elements in any order.
-With this, any path (no matter how complex it is) can be represented.
-As mentioned above, Point objects used to specify the individual curve segments can contain relative values for their coordinates as well as absolute values.
+A curve has a listOfCurveSegments element that can hold an arbitrary number of line segments and cubic bezier elements in any order .
+With this, any path can be represented.

+As mentioned earlier, Point objects used to specify the individual curve segments can contain relative values for their coordinates as well as absolute values.
 The coordinate values are always with respect to the bounding box of the layout object the render information applies to.

-To assign line endings to the start and end of a path object two new attributes were introduced they are called startHead and endHead and specify the id of the line ending that shall be applied to the start and the end of the curve respectively.
+To assign line endings to the start and end of a path object, two new attributes were introduced.
+They are called startHead and endHead and specify the id of the line ending that shall be applied to the start and the end of the curve respectively.
 Both attributes are optional.
-How line endings are defined is described in the section called Defining Line Endings.
+How line endings are defined is described in the section called "Line endings".